 Chips are your money.
 Cards are your resources.
-You're buying cards as cheap as you can and selling sets of them for as much as you can to make more money.
+You're buying cards as cheap as you can, making matching 3-card sets and selling them for as much as you can– to make the most money.

-OBJECTIVE: You're playing to make money to increase your Personal Earning Index- that shows how well you handle money and resources.
+OBJECTIVE: To make the most money to increase your Personal Earning Index- showing how well you handle money and resources in competition.

 You earn chips by getting cards to build valuable 3-card matching sets to sell for more chips.
 That's it.
 Here're the details.

 [Discard the rules in the box.
 These are the most updated rules.]